lyynxxx/k3s-homelab/sops/README.md

     ```

 This tells Flux:
- - "Check the ./secrets folder every minute."
+ - "Check the ./secrets folder every 10 minute."
  - "Use the sops-gpg secret to decrypt things."
- - "Apply everything into the default namespace."
+ - "Apply everything into the defined namespace."
  - "And if I remove a file from Git, remove it from the cluster too (prune: true)."

-The final binding — a sacred connection between your secrets/ folder and Flux, so your encrypted secrets are always watched, decrypted, and applied without you lifting a terminal finger.
  And after a few seconds...

 ```bash
 k3s1:~ # k get secrets